Which First Aid/CPR Course should I take?

 Repeat Classes

-If you do not pass the written test and/or practical skills section of your course, you may re-register for a repeat course.
-The cost for a repeat course is 50% or the original course fee +GST.
-Registration for repeat courses must be requested by emailing our office and registration must be done by phone.
+- If you do not pass the written and/or practical components, you may re-register for a repeat class.
+The fee is 50% of the original course price + GST (paid by the participant).

-Participants must complete the online self-study training before attending the classroom session.
+Complete the online self-study module before the in-person session.

 Family Plus First Aid reserves the right to change these terms and conditions at any time.
 Please contact us if you have any questions.